Cuttngcornrs/imo-track/README.md

 * improve the popup or add more note fields
 * connect problem sources more tightly if you later add a backend

-## License

-Add a license here if you want the project to be public and reusable.